As a woman and/or menstruator, cycle charting is a great way to (re)connect with your cycle and build a supportive relationship with your body.

 By doing that consistently, you will find that there are phases with more energy, or less energy, phases where you tend to feel confident and others where you feel more vulnerable.
 You can use this information to prepare and take good care of yourself.

-For example, if you find that you have lots of energy in a certain phase, you can try scheduling appointments or tough conversations in that phase.
-Or if there’s a phase where you feel more vulnerable, you can make sure to share with your loved ones and get some time to yourself, or ask for support, or simply speak in a gentle, soothing voice with yourself on the inside.
+If you find that you have lots of energy in a certain phase, you can try scheduling appointments or tough conversations in that phase.
+Or if there’s a phase where you feel more vulnerable, you can make sure to share with your loved ones and get some time to yourself, or ask for support, or simply speak with yourself in a gentle, soothing voice.